rachelandrew/cssgrid-ama/README.md

 For how to enable flags, more browser information and links to the meta bugs on the browser bug trackers see my page at [http://gridbyexample.com/browsers](http://gridbyexample.com/browsers).

+If you are playing around with Grid I'd suggest using something like Chrome Canary or a Firefox Nightly as then you will be getting all the latest things that are implemented or fixed by the browser engineers much more quickly.

 ### Who are you?

 I'm Rachel Andrew, I'm a UK web developer, writer, public speaker and co-founder of [Perch CMS](https://grabaperch.com).
 I'm also a CSS Working Group Invited Expert and Google Developer Expert for Web Technologies.
 I like the web.
 I'm especially interested in layout.